 - to establish the College’s major policy and strategic decisions

-- To ensure the financial health, viability and development of the College
+- To ensure the financial health, viability and development of the College [indicate level of turnover and value of assets]

 - To care for and develop the College’s estate and historic buildings